Japan is cleaner than your country, probably.

 Whilst some schools allow their students to clean up entirely, most schools still employ staff called yomushuji.
 They have different responsibilities such as helping children cross the road, maintenance, and of course cleaning the school.
 Japanese schools not employing cleaners is something many news outlets have wrongly printed.

 If you’ve ever been to Japan, I’m willing to bet you’ve never seen a trash can.

-The reason Japan has hardly any rubbish bins is because people are taught from a young age (as we’ve just heard) to take responsibility for their mess.
+The reason Japan has hardly any rubbish bins is that people are taught from a young age (as we’ve just heard) to take responsibility for their mess.
 In this case, any form of trash.

 Finished a packet of crisps?

 You’ll be expected to take it home and sort it into the correct recycling bin for it to be further processed.

 So make sure you bring an empty bag with you next time you’re out exploring in case you can’t find one!